Difference between revisions of "Absolom Sikhosana" - Pindula

 ==Death==

-Absolom Sikhosana was a Zimbabwean liberation war veteran and Zanu PF politburo member.
+Absolom Sikhosana was a Zimbabwean liberation war veteran, Zanu PF politburo member and acting Bulawayo provincial chairperson.[1]
 He was the former Zanu PF Secretary for Youth Affairs during the late President Robert Mugabe's reign.
-He has been declared a national hero.[1]
+He has been declared a national hero.[2]

 Background